ProfBird/ASP.NET-Core-Demos/README.md

   (https://docs.microsoft.com/en-us/aspnet/web-pages/overview/getting-started/introducing-razor-syntax-c)

 * __MathQuiz__, 5 projects:
   * MathQuiz: A very basic web app that uses minimal Razor Pages features.
      * It does have a code-behind (.cshtmlcs) page.
-      * Uses hidden form fields to store the numbers being added so they won't be lost when the submit button on the form is clicked to do an HTTP POST
+     * Uses hidden form fields to store the numbers being added so they won't be lost when the submit button on the form is clicked to do an HTTP POST.
   * MathQuiz2: An improved version of this web app
-      * Uses _Viewimports and _Layouts pages demonstrating how imports and common layout features can be shared by all pages
+     * Uses _Viewimports and _Layouts pages demonstrating how imports and common layout features can be shared by all pages.
-      * Uses the ASP.NET Session object to store the numbers used in the question so they are saved before doing an HTTP POST
+     * Uses the ASP.NET Session object to store the numbers used in the question so they are saved before doing an HTTP POST.
-  * MathQuiz3: Refactored the code-behind and moved all the logic code for the math quiz to a separate class, MathQuiz
+  * MathQuiz3: Refactored the code-behind and moved all the logic code for the math quiz to a separate class, MathQuiz.
      * In OnGet, an instance of MathQuiz is instantiated using a constructor that generates random numbers.
-In the code-behind the numbers are stored in the Session object
+In the code-behind the numbers are stored in the Session object.
      * In OnPost, an instance of MathQuiz is instantiated using a parameterized constructor that takes the numbers that were stored in the Session object as arguments.
   * MathQuiz4: Uses Tag Helpers and model binding
-        * The model properties are simplified because the properties in MathQuiz are now directly used as the code-behind model properties
+     * The model properties are simplified because the properties in MathQuiz are now directly used as the code-behind model properties.
      * In OnPost, the Answer fileld value is automatically transferred to MathQuiz.Answer
-  * MathQuiz.Tests: Unit tests for the MathQuiz class in MathQuiz4
+  * MathQuiz.Tests: Unit tests for the MathQuiz class in MathQuiz4.

 * __Tic-Tac-Toe__: The classic game
   * Loads images when squares are clicked